ShaneByrne0963/conversate-dot-com/README.md

     <li>Users can dismiss alerts by clicking on their close icon, or will be
     dismissed automatically after 5 seconds, so that the messages can get out of the way of the main content once it has served its purpose</li>
-    <li>Successful alerts are green in color, and unsuccessful ones are red<br>
+    <li>Successful alerts are blue in color, and unsuccessful ones are red<br>
     <img src="assets/images/design/user_interface/alert_success.JPG" alt="A successful login alert"></li>
     <img src="assets/images/design/user_interface/alert_fail.JPG" alt="An unsuccessful alert"></li>
 </ul></details>